straider/coding-dojo/Builders/Maven/ModulesProjectLayout/README.md

 ### Install

-To install the artifact in local Maven repository issue the following command:
+To install the artifacts in local Maven repository issue the following command:

 ```bash
 mvn install